History of lesbianism: Japan

 The mandarin duck longs for her mate at night.

 Bowring notes that the mandarin duck was a firmly established metaphor for lovers at the time, but states that the relationship was only platonic.
-Some work has been criticized for ignoring lesbian readings of poems like these, in "an explaining away of the simplest interpretation of a text in favor of a more complicated, but heterosexually normative, reading."
-Examples come from the poetic exchanges between Senshi and Kodaifu, and between Ukon and Taifu, both in the Heian period.
-Edward Kamens notes the erotically charged nature of the poems, but says only that they "would readily be read as explicit tropes of sexual desire" if they had not been exchanged between two women.
+Some have criticized the hesitance to acknowledge lesbian readings of poems like these as "an explaining away of the simplest interpretation of a text in favor of a more complicated, but heterosexually normative, reading."

+Edward Kamens notes the erotically charged nature of poetic exchanges between Senshi and Kodaifu, and Ukon and Taifu, both in the Heian period.
+He argues that they "would readily be read as explicit tropes of sexual desire" if they had not been exchanged between two women.

 Other references to same-sex practices between women before the Edo period are more ambiguous.
 In the Kojiki the sun goddess Amaterasu is lured out of a cave by Ame no Uzume dancing and removing her clothes.
 Dildos dating from as early as the Nara period may have been used for masturbation rather than lesbian sex.

+The term rezubian, a Japanese pronunciation of "lesbian," was used during the 1920s.
+Westernization brought more independence for women and allowed some Japanese women to wear pants.

+Malaysia

+The term pondan is used in Malaysia to refer to gay men, but since there is no historical context to reference lesbians, the term is used for female homosexuals as well.
+As in many Asian countries, open homosexuality is discouraged in many social levels, so many Malaysian lesbians lead double lives.

+South Korea

+Crown Princess Sun was banished from her home in Joseon in 1454, after it was discovered that she had an intimate relationship with one of her maids.

+Women in South Korea are taught to prioritize motherhood, chastity, and virginity.
+Very few women are free to express themselves through sexuality, although there is a growing organization for lesbians named Kkirikkiri.

+Thailand

+Sources on female homosexuality in Thai history primarily discuss royal harems, using the label เล่นเพื่อน len-phuean, which literally means "to play [with] friends."
+One of the earliest references is a law from King Borommatrailokkanat (who reigned 1448–1488), which penalizes lesbian relationships between palace women with whipping and which survives as part of the Three Seals Law.
+There is no evidence of this punishment ever being used, and an American ambassador in the 19th century wrote that homosexuality was very common, and that only monks had been punished for it.

+Another source of evidence for female same-sex relationships is poetry and fiction based partly on real royal harems.
+The earliest such literature, from the Rattanakosin Kingdom, is unusual in focusing more on female homosexuality than male homosexuality.
+However, many of the literary sources are critical, and describe lesbianism as something to be avoided.
+A mural at Wat Khongkharam depicts women surreptitiously touching each other's breasts, but also depicts women being punished for lesbianism.